-The 425 km long King’s trail is the most famous trail in Sweden and can be travelled both during winter and summer.
+The 425 km long King’s trail is the longest trail in Sweden and can be travelled both during winter and summer.
 Along most of the trail you’ll find self-serviced mountain huts and mountain lodges where you can enjoy the warmth after a chilly day in the mountains.
-The section from Kvikkjokk to Saltoluokta basically follows the eastern border to Sarek nationalpark and offers a great variety of landscapes, with both old forest and mountains.
+We start our ski tour in Aktse and continue north finishing in Saltoluokta mountain lodge, well known for its three-course dinner in the restaurant.

 This tour is for you

 … who want to experience the arctic winter in the mountains without carrying a heavy backpack.
 For safety reason, you’ll have to carry about 5 kg including some safety gear.
 To ski Kungsleden in winter you’ll don’t need any earlier mountain experience but you should be comfortable with cross-country skiing.
 Recommended age from 16 years old.
 Please contact us if you have any questions regarding your physical ability or experience level.

 - Ski from hut-hut with a light backpack